mithunshanbhag/mithunshanbhag.github.io/_posts/2026-08-14-our-noise-footprint.md

 Travel in a train or a bus.
 Go to a mall, a park, or a restaurant.
 In public spaces, everyone's speakerphone is on.
 Metaphorically, but also very literally.
 No one uses headphones.
 It's a cacophonic soup of multiple, simultaneous phone conversations, bollywood music, youtube videos, and instagram reels blaring away endlessly.

 Noise is omnipresent here, and often does not abate until very, very late into the night.
+Anti-noise ordinances and regulations are practically non-existent here.

 ## But our offices are less noisy, right?